 The purpose of the Mississippi Home Corp Architectural Review is to determine if a development meets the Agency's recommended architectural standards.
+The design standards for 4% (noncompetitive) tax credits will remain consistent with the design standards for the 9% (competitive) tax credits.
 When the final plans and specifications are submitted, the Architect shall include a statement that the development has met the minimum criteria.
 Plans must be submitted as 1⁄4 scale.
 At the completion of construction, the Architect shall certify that the development has complied with all the minimum requirements.
 FAILURE TO COMPLY WITH THE MINIMUM STANDARDS WILL RESULT IN A LOSS OF CREDITS.